pallets/click/docs/utils.md

 click.echo(b'\xe2\x98\x83', nl=False)
 ```

-Last but not least {func}`click.echo` uses click's intelligent internal output streams to stdout and stderr which support
+Last but not least {func}`echo` uses click's intelligent internal output streams to stdout and stderr which support
 unicode output on the Windows console.
 This means for as long as you are using `click.echo` you can output unicode
 characters (there are some limitations on the default font with regards to which characters can be displayed).